happymongoose/iap_badger/README.md

 			--Only changes to the inventory should be made within this function. onPurchase=function() iap.setInventoryValue("unlock", true) end,

-			--The function is called when a refund is made.
+			--This function is called when a refund is made.
 			--Only changes to the inventory should be made within this function. onRefund=function() iap.removeFromInventory("unlock", true) end,